neilyio/ultra-scroll/README.md

 Checking into it, the smooth scroll event callback takes 15-20ms scrolling in one direction, and 3–5x longer in the other.
-This performance is perfectly fine for normal mice which deliver a few scrolling events a second. *But track-pad scroll events are arriving every 15ms or less*!
+This performance is perfectly fine for normal mice which deliver a few scrolling events a second. *But track-pad and fancy mouse scroll events are arriving every 10ms, or less*!
 The code just couldn't keep up.
-Hence the molasses.
+Hence: molasses.

 I also wanted to be able to scroll through image-rich documents without worrying about jumpy/loopy scrolling behavior.
 And my extra dumb mouse